Algebraic $K$-theory for squares categories: Towards Bittner's Presentation of the Grothendieck spectrum of varieties

-Before we prove this proposition, we introduce a helper object that will make the proof easier to analyze.
-For any variety $A$ (not necessarily complete), let $\E_A$ be the category whose objects are pairs $(X \rcofib Y, \varphi:Y\smallsetminus X \rto A)$ of a closed immmersion of complete varieties $X \rcofib Y$ and a piecewise isomorphism $Y \backslash X \rto A$.
+Before we prove \autoref{prop:KComp}, we introduce a helper object that will make the proof easier to analyze.
+For any variety $A$ (not necessarily complete), let $\E_A$ be the category whose objects are pairs $(X \rcofib Y, \varphi:Y\smallsetminus X \rto A)$ of a closed immersion of complete varieties $X \rcofib Y$ and a proper piecewise isomorphism $Y \backslash X \rto A$.
 A morphism